javerinetan/Visual-Analytics-Project/README.md

 ## Difficulties
 - Finding datasets that were reliable and meets my user requirements was a challenge
-  - With hourse spend on researching and helps from seniors, I was able to achieve what I have today
+  - With time spend on researching and help from seniors, I was able to achieve what I have today

 ## Feedback Recieved For Presentation
 - "Excellent visualization"